 Prepare yourself for one of the best snorkeling experiences in the Caribbean, which is rather impressive given how renowned the area is for its beautiful underwaters.

-You can spend hours snorkeling in the warm turquoise waters right from the beach, or take a boat tour out to some of the best reefs in the world.
+You can spend hours snorkeling in the warm turquoise waters right from the beach or take a boat tour out to some of the best reefs in the world.
 You’ll probably see plenty of inquisitive fish species, brightly colored corals, starfish, rays, and turtles.

 While on the island, feel free to include some time to relax on the beach, take a walk through the jungle or rent a scooter to do some extra exploring.

-Getting to Cozumel: To get to the island, you’ll take a car, taxi, or bus from the centre of Tulum to Playa del Carmen.
+Getting to Cozumel: To get to the island, you’ll take a car, taxi, or bus from the center of Tulum to Playa del Carmen.
 From there, a 40-minute ferry will transport you to Cozumel.
 In total, the journey will last you a little over 2 hours one way.